Humanize This Space

 If you are a speaker and need some help preparing an experience that goes against the tidal wave, you're in the right place.
 Give us a shout and let's humanize your message with Story Design.

 Training comes to life at the School of Story Design.
-Instructional designers, developers and L&D leaders will learn how to craft powerful stories for meaningful learning experiences through our courses and workshops.
+Instructional designers learn how to write, produce and train with stories for meaningful learning experiences.

 Copyright © 2024